safesoftware/BestPractice/BestPracticeAuditSuggestionsAndToDoList.md

 - Implement other updates from lost contribution on KnowledgeCentre Q+A
 	- [DONE - Sigbjørn - Norkart]- File properties, (size, creation date, edit date, last run date): Sigbjørn: Can still be downloaded from https://knowledge.safe.com/storage/attachments/5971-bestpracticereportgenerator-norkart-sigbj%C3%B8rn.zip
 	- [Mark I] - Made a few updates to use Sigbjorn's style, but using the new FileProperties feature type
+- Maybe add tests for documentation?
+Color-coding of bookmarks?
+(Some notes while watching Martin Koch at FMEUC)

 ## Report 2: WORKSPACE ##